CoalTrain1618/Milestone_P1/README.md

 ----

 * HTML
-  * main strucure on of the website
+  * Main structure of the website

 * CSS
-  * Styling the website with css external file
+  * Styling the website with an external CSS file"

 * JavaScript
-  * Used for adding in bootStrap & Fontawesome funtionality
+  * Used for adding in Bootstrap & Font Awesome functionality

 * Bootstrap
   * Used for framework of various sections (tagged with Bootstrap)